 At this point, you might be wondering when to use calculated columns over measures.
 Sometimes either is an option, but in most situations your computation needs determine your choice.

 You have to define a calculated column whenever you want to do the following:

 - Place the calculated results in a slicer, or see results in rows or columns in a pivot table (as opposed to the values area), or in the axes of a chart, or use the result as a filter condition in a DAX query.

-However, you must define a measure whenever you want to display resulting calculation values that reflect user selections and see them in the values area of pivot tables, or the plot area of a chart, for example:
+However, you must define a measure whenever you want to display resulting calculation values that reflect user selections and see them in the values area of a pivot table, or in the plot area of a chart – for example:

-- When you calculate profit percentage of a certain selection of data.
+- When you calculate profit percentage on a certain selection of data.